sjukperro/csrf-poc-generator/README.md

 Check [Video] (https://youtu.be/MGwxu3zLl7k)

-Anyone who want to contribute, Contact toeKhaing@cyberwings.asia
+Is there any bugs or anything you want to say, Contact toeKhaing@cyberwings.asia